graik/biskit/README.txt

 License
 -------

 Biskit is distributed under the GNU GPL version 3.
-See license.txt!
+See COPYING!

 Open issues